 Different Types of Retail Business Loans

-Line of credit: Business lines of credit can certainly come in handy for a retail business.
+Line of credit: Business lines of credit can undoubtedly come in handy for a retail business.
 The good thing about getting a business line of credit is that you only pay on what you draw out.
-So for example, if you are approved for a 50k line of credit, but in a given year, you only use 15k, the interest you pay will be on that 15k not on the entire line amount.
+So, for example, if you are approved for a 50k line of credit, but in a given year, you only use 15k, the interest you pay will be on that 15k, not on the entire line amount.
 This is a great financing solution, as the money is there when you need it.
 So in the future, if expenses do come up, you have that line as a financial safety net.